On Channel Reciprocity in Reconfigurable Intelligent Surface Assisted Wireless Network: On Channel Reciprocity of RIS-assisted Wireless Channels

 Without loss of generality, a simple yet typical RIS-assisted TDD wireless communication system is considered in the rest of this article to elaborate on whether the channel reciprocity holds in RIS-assisted TDD wireless networks.
 As shown in Fig. \ref{System}, the considered system is comprised of a single-antenna access point, a single-antenna user, and an RIS configured by an RIS controller.
 The wireless channel between the access point and the user can be expressed as

-where $h_{\rm{RIS}}$ and $h_{\rm{D}}$ denote the cascaded channel of the RIS-assisted link and the effective channel of the direct link without the reflection of the RIS, respectively.
-It is worth noting that the direct link between the access point and the user does not necessarily refer to free-space transmission.
+where $h_{\rm{RIS}}$ and $h_{\rm{D}}$ denote the cascaded channel of the RIS-assisted link and the effective channel of the direct link without the reflection of the RIS, respectively. {\blc $h_{\rm{RIS}}$ is composed of three cascaded parts, namely the channel between AP and the RIS, the reflection coefficient matrix of the RIS, and the channel between the RIS and the user.
+The reflection coefficient matrix of the RIS is often modeled as a diagonal matrix, whose elements are often phase-adjustable.
+Therefore, the RIS can flexibly regulate the channel $h_{\rm{RIS}}$ \cite{RISTVT,RISJSAC,RISTWC}.} It is worth noting that the direct link between the access point and the user does not necessarily refer to free-space transmission.
 It is obvious that the wireless channel of the direct link $h_{\rm{D}}$ is reciprocal because it is a common TDD channel.
 In other words, the property of the cascaded channel $h_{\rm{RIS}}$ that is provided by the reflection of the RIS determines whether the entire wireless channel of an RIS-assisted wireless network is reciprocal.

 In order to better understand whether $h_{\rm{RIS}}$ is reciprocal, let us first revisit the prerequisite of the Rayleigh-Carson reciprocity theorem, which is written as follows\cite{Origin}